High-energy radiation from the pulsar Equatorial Current Sheet: The internal structure of the ECS

 from which we can deduce that

-It is interesting to notice here the difference between eqs.~(\ref{beta1}) and (\ref{beta2}), and the similarity between eqs.~(\ref{drift1}) and (\ref{drift2}).
-As $r\rightarrow\infty$, $\beta\rightarrow 1$ and positrons are accelerated outwards along $\vv{\delta E}$ which becomes asymptotically radial, while $\beta'\rightarrow 0$ and particles drift outwards with $\vv{v}_{\rm ECS\ drift}$ which too becomes asymptotically radial.
-Nevertheless, as we will see next, the corresponding sky maps are quite different.
+{It is interesting to note here the difference between eqs.~(\ref{beta1}) and (\ref{beta2}), and the similarity between eqs.~(\ref{drift1}) and (\ref{drift2}).
+As $r\rightarrow\infty$, $\beta\rightarrow 1$ and the positrons are accelerated outward along $\vv{\delta E}$, which becomes asymptotically radial, while $\beta'\rightarrow 0$ and particles drift outward with $\vv{v}_{\rm ECS\ drift}$, which also becomes asymptotically radial.
+Nevertheless, as we show below, the corresponding sky maps are rather different.}